 Because let’s be honest.
 As bloggers, we’re the CEOs of our own businesses and we’re also often the only employee.

 We are writing the blog posts, we’re creating the social media graphics, we’re on social media, we’re coming up with the affiliate strategy, we’re negotiating brand contracts, we’re in charge of the design, we’re in charge of all the technical aspects.

 Now, there are many things I’ve done to grow my blogging business:

 - I’ve focused on search engine optimization to rank higher in Google search

-- I’ve crafted a list-building strategy for my blog so that I have a community of people that I can nurture and create products that truly benefit them.
+- I’ve crafted a list-building strategy for my blog so that I have a community of people that I can nurture and create digital products that truly benefit them.

 But in terms of growing much faster and with less overwhelm, I have to say Facebook Ads has been the best thing that I’ve invested my time and money into.

 With the way I run my ads I am able to earn more than I’m spending on the ads while more rapidly growing my email list.
 It really is a win-win.